thefrontside/oss-wumbo/README.md

 - **Delegating tasks when needed**

 Being a project champion means managing the code is only half of the battle.
-You're managing a small community that uses your project with it.
+You're managing a small community that uses your project.
 You also fill a support role for people who need help using the project.
 It's very important to foster this community!
 You can find the list of projects and [their champions here](http://github.com/thefrontside/oss-wumbo/project-champions.md).